gaborbernat/algo-notes/problem_solutions/knapsack_problem.md

 ### Brute Force Solution

 At first we could use a so-called *Brute Force* solution.
-This solution examined all possible picking plan and find the one with maxium value.
+This solution examined all possible picking plan and find the one with maximum value.
 Recursion is a good way to implement similar solution.
 For each object $$i$$, we consider two possible arrangement

 1. put it into the knapsack if possible